Master of Human Resources & Industrial Relations

-The Master of Arts in Human Resources and Industrial Relations is widely considered to be one of the top programs of its kind in the nation and is available through a full-time or part-time option.
+The Master of Human Resources and Industrial Relations Program is widely considered to be one of the top programs of its kind in the nation and is available through a full-time or part-time option.
 The curriculum gives students a thorough understanding of contemporary HR practices and the underlying theories that are necessary for successful careers in the field.